-Each Raising The

-Village investment

-of \$100 per household

-unlocks \$650 in
+Each Raising The Village investment of \$100 per household unlocks \$650 in household income within the first 24 months.

-household income

-within the first

-24 months.

-Five years after program inception, the cumulative average ROI for Partner Households grows to 18x.
+Five years after program inception, the cumulative average ROI for Partner Households grows to 18x of the one-time investment.

-Note: Average household investment is calculated by the average cost per participant 2016-2020, multiplied by the average household size of five.
+Note: Average household investment is calculated by the average cost per participant multiplied by the average household size of five.